abhiwand/atk/doc/source/ia_intro_2.rst

 Graph Analytics and Machine Learning
 ====================================

-The Intel Analytics Toolkit provides a suite of graph algorithms that make it easy to apply collaborative :term:`clustering`, :term:`classification`, :term:`collaborative filtering`, :term:`belief propagation`, and :term:`topic modeling`, in addition to common graph statistical calculations.
+The |IA| Toolkit provides a suite of graph algorithms that make it easy to apply collaborative :term:`clustering`, :term:`classification`, :term:`collaborative filtering`, :term:`belief propagation`, and :term:`topic modeling`, in addition to common graph statistical calculations.
 Each is easy to invoke using the Python environment and parameters for the desired algorithm configuration.